teletubbyies/ExactSuperpixels/README.md

 # Now 'segments' contains the superpixel labels
 ```

-or You can download demo to custome.
+or You can download demo to customize.

 ## How It Works